maubanel/p4v-unreal/workspaces/README.md

 ##### `Step 7.`\|`BTS`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Select the **Workspaces** tab and go to the top of the directory.
 Press the <kbd>Get Latest</kbd> button on the top menu.
-If the workspace
+This will create a directory and get all the folders in it.
+Be patient, this could take a while if the project is large.

 ![get latest from workspace](images/getLatest.png)